Achaemenid navy: Size

 During its early years under Cambyses, the Achaemenid navy is assumed to possess about 300 triremes, which was equal to the sum of the fleet of Egypt and its ally Polycrates of Samos.
 This number was later doubled, with 600 triremes mentioned in 494 and 490 BC.
 The initial set-up of the navy (300 triremes) may have had up to 51,000 rowers and thousands of sailors and marines.

 The original number of vessels in the fleet was eventually quadrupled, according to Greek sources.
 Herodotus' account of naval forces under Xerxes I, put the number of warships in service at 1,207, in addition to 3,000 transport ships.
 Contemporary academic estimates range from 500 to 1,000 vessels, according to Matt Waters.
 Scholars maintain that this number included large numbers of reserve ships, and the navy had not enough full oar crews to operate them all.
 Herodotus also states that Persians arrived for the Battle of Marathon (490 BC) with 600 triremes and some horse transport vessels.
 Though the number is rejected by some academics, Anthony J. Papalas states that evidence does support this report.
-Considering that each ship had an average of 50 oarsmen (the absolute minimum for a tririme) and 10 to 20 seamen and marines were also aboard, the navy compromised 36,000 to 42,000 men, at least.
+Considering that each ship had an average of 50 oarsmen (the absolute minimum for a trireme) and 10 to 20 seamen and marines were also aboard, the navy compromised 36,000 to 42,000 men, at least.

-After the Battle of Salamis (480 BC), the fleet began to decline and never regained its status at peak.
+After the Battle of Salamis (480 BC), the fleet began to decline and never regained its peak numbers.
 The largest figure estimated after 404 BC is 400 triremes.
-The number was still equal to, if not more than, fleets of the Athenian alliance.
+The number was still equal to, if not more than, the fleets of the Athenian alliance.